Home Page

 S W 557 - Introduction to Trauma-Focused Psychotherapy.
 3 Credits.

 Offered fall.
-Prereq., S W 500, S W 505, S W 510, or approval of instructor.
+Prereq., S W 500, S W 505, & S W 510.
 Modern mental health research acknowledges that traumatic experiences underlie many common pathologies and that skillfully engaging traumatic material is an important part of effective mental health care.
 In many settings, clinicians are expected to have a sound theoretical understanding of trauma and its effects as well as a toolbox of practical interventions to supplement cognitive and behavioral models that are most commonly emphasized in community mental health work.
 This course is designed to provide students with a working understanding of the theory and neurobiology of trauma treatment, an introduction to contemporary models of trauma processing, and a palette of clinical skills that they can employ as they begin their careers as clinicians.
 Level: Graduate

 S W 576 - Found Integrative Seminar I. 1 Credit.